libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 There is also [ongoing work to enable it directly in Substrate](https://github.com/paritytech/substrate/pull/12529).

 This is exciting news as WebRTC is already contributing to Parity's [roadmap to enable browser to server connectivity](https://github.com/paritytech/substrate/issues/7467) on their network!

+For how to use WebRTC browser-to-server, you can take a look at [the examples in the js-libp2p-webrtc repo](https://github.com/libp2p/js-libp2p-webrtc/tree/main/examples/browser-to-server).
+Lastly, you can also take a look at this [WebRTC demo given on libp2p Day](https://blog.libp2p.io/2022-11-22-libp2p-day-2022-recap/#why-webrtc).

 ## What's next?